sergeyklay/space-wrangler/README.md

 1. Variables from the current console session.
 2. Variables from the `.confluence` file in the current working directory.
-3. Variables from the `.env` file in the current working directory as a fallback.
-4. Variables from the `.confluence` file in the user's home directory.
+3. Variables from the `.confluence` file in the user's home directory.

 ### Creating the `.confluence` file